timo-reymann/timo-reymann/README.md

 ### Stale projects wont get deleted

 Whenever a project is discontinued, for whatever reason it **will not be deleted** but rather archived.
-This way you can have confidence that projects maintained by me will just disappear.
+This way you can have confidence that projects maintained by me will not just disappear.
 Of course also feel free to fork it anyway.

 ### Feature requests